 Unfortunately, many factors are out of our control.
 We can’t influence the weather, air pressure, water temperature etc but knowing the lake as well as I do, I thought, sharing a few of my thoughts might help with your approach to fishing here at L’Angottiere.

 The lake bottom varies between clay, sand and silt and depending on which swim you are in, it can be quite undulating in places.
 It would certainly help to study our pictures on the website of the lake drained down and our contour map.
 There are a number of features to fish to and varying gradients that run away from the 4 islands.
 All of which will prove important factors when choosing your presentation.

 Concentrate on your line lay! keep it pinned down!
 Either with back leads and/or semi slack/slack lines.
+Give your line plenty of time to settle before setting your rods!!
 Our minimum requirement for rig tubing is 300mm but I would recommend fishing with as long a length as possible of some good quality weighted tubing.
 I personally like Rigmarole’s micro braided tubing which comes in either 600mm or 1 metre lengths.
 I have certainly noticed considerable differences in catch rates between those that pay particular attention on line lay and those that don’t.

 Try as light a lead as possible, 1.5oz – 2oz should be more than ample.
 If your using a bait boat and don’t need to cast then you could probably get down to 1oz with weighted rig tubing and a super sharp hook.
 A flat style lead will help you hold your spot as will chopped boilies if your fishing tight to the island margins especially where the drop off is steep.

 A foam riser nugget on your hook will ensure your hookbait sinks slowly and doesn’t sink should you hit a silty spot.